-212. A person is guilty of an offence if he or she
+- 212. A person is guilty of an offence if he or she - (a) forges a ballot paper or puts a forged ballot paper into circulation; - (b) fraudulently alters, defaces or destroys a ballot paper or the initials of the deputy returning officer signed on the ballot; - (c) without authority under this Act, supplies a ballot paper to any person; - (d) not being a person entitled under this Act to be in possession of a ballot paper, has, without authority, any ballot paper in his or her possession; - (e) fraudulently puts or causes to be put into a ballot box a ballot paper or any other paper; - (f) fraudulently takes a ballot paper out of a polling place; - (g) without authority under this Act, destroys, takes, opens or otherwise interferes with a ballot box or book or packet of ballot papers; - (h) without authority under this Act, prints any ballot paper or what purports to be or is capable of being used as a ballot paper at a plebiscite; - (i) being authorized by the Chief Electoral Officer to print the ballot papers for a plebiscite, fraudulently prints more ballot papers than he or she is authorized to print; - (j) constructs, imports into Nunavut or has in his or her possession a ballot box containing a compartment, appliance, device or mechanism by which a ballot paper may be secretly placed or manipulated; or - (k) supplies or causes to be supplied to a plebiscite officer, or uses for the purposes of a plebiscite, a ballot box containing a compartment, appliance, device or mechanism by which a ballot paper may be secretly placed or manipulated; - (l) Repealed.

-- (a) forges a ballot paper or puts a forged ballot paper into circulation; - (b) fraudulently alters, defaces or destroys a ballot paper or the initials of the deputy returning officer signed on the ballot; - (c) without authority under this Act, supplies a ballot paper to any person; - (d) not being a person entitled under this Act to be in possession of a ballot paper, has, without authority, any ballot paper in his or her possession; - (e) fraudulently puts or causes to be put into a ballot box a ballot paper or any other paper; - (f) fraudulently takes a ballot paper out of a polling place; - (g) without authority under this Act, destroys, takes, opens or otherwise interferes with a ballot box or book or packet of ballot papers; - (h) without authority under this Act, prints any ballot paper or what purports to be or is capable of being used as a ballot paper at a plebiscite; - (i) being authorized by the Chief Electoral Officer to print the ballot papers for a plebiscite, fraudulently prints more ballot papers than he or she is authorized to print; - (j) constructs, imports into Nunavut or has in his or her possession a ballot box containing a compartment, appliance, device or mechanism by which a ballot paper may be secretly placed or manipulated; - (k) supplies or causes to be supplied to a plebiscite officer, or uses for the purposes of a plebiscite, a ballot box containing a compartment, appliance, device or mechanism by which a ballot paper may be secretly placed or manipulated; or - makes a written record of the printed serial number appearing on the counterfoil of a ballot paper.
-Offences for Improperly Influencing Voters office, employment, food, drink, gifts or prizes or other valuable consideration to induce a person to vote for or against a question or to refrain from voting is guilty of an offence.
+Offences for Improperly Influencing Voters